elina-11/cartel-detection-project/README.md

   plots.
 This ensures that results are reproducible and automatically regenerated when tasks are rerun.

-- `pyproject.toml` Defines the reproducile environment with all required dependencies.
+- `pyproject.toml` Defines the reproducible environment with all required dependencies.

 - `config.py` Stores parameters and settings that are used across multiple tasks to avoid duplication and make project easier to maintain.